-Furthermore, Moody's Investor Services and Fitch Ratings Ltd. downgraded the UK's domestic and foreign currency governmental bond ratings in February and April 2013, respectively, as a result of a weaker economic and fiscal outlook.
-The UK government is undertaking a substantial austerity programme, with significant reductions in public service spending.
-The implications of the recent downgrade and the governmental austerity programme on consumer spending patterns is unknown.
-However, this or any other negative economic developments in the United Kingdom or Ireland could reduce consumer confidence, and thereby could negatively affect earnings and have a material adverse effect on our results.
+Furthermore, Moody's Investor Services and Fitch Ratings Ltd. downgraded the UK's domestic and foreign currency governmental bond ratings in February and April 2013, respectively, as a result of a weaker economic and fiscal outlook and neither has adjusted their ratings since then.
+In addition, the UK government continues to undertake an austerity programme, with reductions in public service spending This or any other negative economic developments in the United Kingdom or Ireland could reduce consumer confidence, and thereby could negatively affect earnings and have a material adverse effect on our results.
 Ireland's economy too has been negatively impacted in recent years.
 A failure to maintain growth in the Irish economy could result in Irish public debt not falling to sustainable levels and to further downgrades in Ireland's governmental bond ratings.